 Practice energy conservation

 Small changes in your everyday life can amount to significant impact.
 Practices such as turning off lights and unplugging appliances when not in use, are steps towards a greener lifestyle.
 So, before going to bed or leaving for work, make sure you turn off all electronic appliances.
+A programmable thermostat is also a great way to adjust your house temperature to minimize use of utilities.

 Switch to renewable energy